sherpal8/express-tutorial-pluralSight/README.md

 # express-tutorial-pluralSight

 To better understand the workings of express.js, middleware, routing, and nodemon.
-To better familiarise self with the workings of the Insominia app GUI.
+To better familiarise self with the workings of the Insomnia, a REST client app.

 ## Modalities/ technology/ API/ software used: